High-performance liquid chromatography: Reversed-phase liquid chromatography (RP-LC)

-Reversed phase HPLC (RP-HPLC) is the most widespread mode of chromatography.
+Reversed-phase HPLC (RP-HPLC) is the most widespread mode of chromatography.
 It has a non-polar stationary phase and an aqueous, moderately polar mobile phase.
+RP-HPLC is so commonly used among the biologists and life science users, that it is often referred to as simply "HPLC".
+The pharmaceutical industry also regularly employs RP-HPLC to qualify drugs before their release.

 In the reversed phase methods, the substances are retained in the system the more hydrophobic they are.
-For the retention of organic materials, the stationary phases, packed inside the columns, are consisted mainly of porous granules of silica gel in various shapes, mainly spherical, at different diameters (1.5, 2, 3, 5, 7, 10 um), with varying pore diameters (60, 100, 150, 300, A), on whose surface are chemically bound various hydrocarbon ligands such as C3, C4, C8, C18.
-There are also polymeric hydrophobic particles that serve as stationary phases, when solutions at extreme pH are needed, or hybrid silica, polymerized with organic substances.
+For the retention of organic materials, the stationary phases, are consisted mainly of porous granules of silica gel packed in the column.
+In shape, they are usually spheres of varying diameters (sub-2, 3, 5, 7, 10 μm), varying pore diameters (60, 100, 150, 300 Å).
+On their surface are chemically bonded straight chain alkyl ligands, such as C3, C4, C8, C18.
+The number counts the carbon atoms in a ligand.
+For example, a C3 ligand is a propyl.
 The longer the hydrocarbon ligand on the stationary phase, the longer the sample components can be retained.
-Most of the current methods of separation of biomedical materials use C-18 type of columns, sometimes called by a trade names such as ODS (octadecylsilane) or RP-18 (Reversed Phase 18).

-The most common RP stationary phases are based on a silica support, which is surface-modified by bonding RMe_{2}SiCl, where R is a straight chain alkyl group such as C_{18}H_{37} or C_{8}H_{17}.
+Most of the current methods of separation of biomedical materials use C18 stationary phase, sometimes called by a trade names such as ODS (octadecylsilane) or RP-18 (Reversed Phase 18).
+To make such stationary phases, one treat the surface of silica gel particles with RMe_{2}SiCl, where R is a straight chain alkyl group such as C_{18}H_{37} or C_{8}H_{17}.

+To separate aromatic compounds, or in general compounds with many pi bonds, the stationary phase can have phenyl surface ligands.

+At pH < 2, the bond between the ligand and the silica gel may dissolve.
+At pH > 8, silica itself may dissolve.
+When solutions at extreme pH are needed, the stationary phase can be made of silica polymerized with organic substances, or hydrophobic organic polymers.

-With such stationary phases, retention time is longer for lipophylic molecules, whereas polar molecules elute more readily (emerge early in the analysis).
-A chromatographer can increase retention times by adding more water to the mobile phase, thereby making the interactions of the hydrophobic analyte with the hydrophobic stationary phase relatively stronger.
-Similarly, an investigator can decrease retention time by adding more organic solvent to the mobile phase.
-RP-HPLC is so commonly used among the biologists and life science users, therefore it is often incorrectly referred to as just "HPLC" without further specification.
-The pharmaceutical industry also regularly employs RP-HPLC to qualify drugs before their release.
+With such stationary phases, retention time is longer for nonpolar molecules, whereas polar molecules elute more readily (emerge early in the analysis).
+A chromatographer can increase retention times by adding more water to the mobile phase.
+Since water is highly polar, it makes the nonpolar analyte interact more strongly with nonpolar stationary phase.
+Similarly, an investigator can decrease retention time by adding more organic nonpolar solvent to the mobile phase.